-The proposed action utilizes largely extant prescriptive requirements for timber operations to regulate the emergent practice of tethered operations, which have the potential for similar, though reduced, impacts of known regulated timber harvesting methods.
-The proposed action imposes prescriptive requirements on Tethered Operations which are a continuation of the existing prescriptive requirements on Tractor Operations, where slopes are less than fifty percent.
-Outside of that instance, the regulations rely upon the plan preparation and review process to ensure the absence of significant environmental impact from proposed operations.
+The proposed action utilizes largely extant prescriptive requirements for timber operations to regulate the emergent practice of Tethered Operations, which have the potential for similar, though reduced, impacts of known regulated timber harvesting methods.
+The proposed action imposes a mix of performance and prescriptive requirements on Tethered Operations which are a continuation of the existing requirements on Tractor Operations as a whole.
+Furthermore, where the novel operational practice of Tethered Operations are proposed, the regulations rely upon the plan preparation and review process to ensure the absence of significant environmental impact from proposed operations.